 You are encouraged to reach out to a counsellor should you be experiencing any of the above.
 Do note that the list is non-exhaustive.

-Diana (aged 35) received counselling support at one of the Divorce Support Specialist Agencies and learned ways to cope better.
+Diana (aged 35) received counselling support at one of the Strengthening Families Programme@Family Service Centres and learned ways to cope better.